 Native to (or naturalized in) Oregon:

 - Conifer, evergreen tree, 80-100 ft (24-30 m) tall, dense, narrow conical crown.
 Bark gray-brown to russet-red, small scales loosely attached.
-Needles linear, slender, about 2.5 cm long, sharp to the touch, tend to point forward, 4-angled in cross section (rolls easily between the fingers), dark or blue-green, a rank odor when crushed (not everyone can detect this).
+Needles linear, slender, about 2.5 cm long, sharp to the touch, tend to point forward, 4-angled in cross section (rolls easily between the fingers), bluish-green to even steel-blue (especially the underside), a rank odor when crushed (not everyone can detect this).
 Seed cones are 2.5-6 cm long, cylindrical, shiny light-brown, scales long, thin and flexible; male cones purplish.

 - Hardy to USDA Zone 2 Native range from central British Columbia and southwest Alberta, southward through the Cascades (at 3,000 to 10,000 ft) of Washington and Oregon and into extreme northern California, eastward to the Rocky Mountains from central Montana to southern New Mexico.